4QD-TEC: Electronics Circuits Reference Archive

 Tacho generator motor speed feedback

 This page is a bit different from most in that it covers the use of tacho generators as feedback elements in motor control systems.
 It also covers a 'Tacho Feedback Board' extra for our Pro-120 and other controllers.
 It also includes the circuit diagram.
 It thus should be of interest not only to potential customers but also to electronic engineers.
-If you have come here straight from 4QD's home page, you might care to read the section of our 'Battery Motors and Controllers' FAQ sheet containing a discussion of Closed Loop Controls.
+If you have come here straight from 4QD's home page, you might care to read the FAQ on Closed Loop Controls.

 Most battery motor speed controllers are under manual control and the operator automatically adjusts speed to match demand.
 Under these conditions closed loop motor speed control is an unnecessary expense.
 However, when it is required, a tachogenerator can easily be added.